mathematicalthinking/encompass/UPGRADE_NOTES.md

 `Error while processing route: problems.problem.index Assertion Failed: You attempted to access the recommendedProblems property (of <(unknown):ember236>).
 Since Ember 3.1, this is usually fine as you no longer need to use .get() to access computed properties.
 However, in this case, the object in question is a special kind of Ember object (a proxy).
 Therefore, it is still necessary to use .get('recommendedProblems') in this case.`

 - related to above, in components, dot notation might result in a PromiseProxy.
 However, if it's used in a template, Ember will re-render once the value is fully resolved, so you don't have to worry about it.
 However, if you are using the value in js, such as wanting to loop over an array, you need to use await.
-(Of course, if you are just defining a convenience get that uses dot notiation for use by a template, you don't have to await.)
+(Of course, if you are just defining a convenience getter that uses dot notiation for use by a template, you don't have to await.)

 # Current Progress

+## CurrentUser service

+Today (Feb 10, 2025) I upgraded the currentUser service so that clients don't have to always dig in to the user object it provides.
+Now you can do this.currentUser.isAdmin, etc., instead of this.currentUser.user.isAdmin.
+In other words, you can get directly to the most popular properties of user, most of which are getters in the model.
+Really, though, the model should be simply the specs of the data and the currentUser service should be calculating all the things that right now the user model is doing.
+Before I do that, I need to make sure that I replace accessing the user object (e.g., this.user.XXX) with accessing the service (e.g., this.currentUser.XXX, but really we could name the service 'user' in the components) in the entire codebase for those calculated properties.

 ## Upgrade of elements

 - **Components** - most of the discussion in this file focuses on the upgrading of components from classic to modern (Glimmer, Octane, Ember 4.5).
 - **Adapters** - Upgraded
-- **Controllers** - Controllers are slated to be deprecated in favor of using components.
+- **Controllers** - Controllers might be slated to be deprecated in favor of using components.
 That is, the template for a route would simply contain invocations of one or ore components.
 Thus, working through the controllers and refactoring to remove them all is another goal of the upgrade.
 - **Helpers** - as document elsewhere in this document, all upgraded.
 - **Initializers** - only one and I believe it's not needed for production.
 I upgraded it, however.
 - **Mixins** - as documented elsewhere, I'm in the process of eliminating these and double-checking others' work on removing these from components, etc.